3 years full-time.

 Current Australian Year 12 students:

 Apply for entry through UAC.
-Entry is based on ATAR or equivalent.
+Entry is based on Selection Rank or equivalent.

 Non school leavers and previous Australian Year 12 students: